IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 Review the following steps and examples to create your first JavaScript action.

-1. Create a JavaScript file with the following content.
-For this example, the file name is 'hello.js'.
+1. Create a JavaScript file named 'hello.js' with these contents:

    ```javascript
    function main() {